UTSam/BackToTheCatan/README.md

 # BackToTheCatan

-School project by Samuel BOILEAU and Thibaut Rousselet
+School project by Samuel BOILEAU and Thibaut ROUSSELET

 Game inspired by the Catan board game, featuring elements from the Back top The Future saga such as time travel.